zaytri/slime2/README.md

 Guide: https://forums.slime2.stream/resources/getting-started-with-slime2.3/

-## Using this repo for building themes
+## If you want to use this repo to build themes

 It's not necessary to build themes using this, but if you do then you get the added benefit of hot reloading and using `.env.local` for your tokens instead of directly including them in `TOKEN.js`.